-INTEREST OF AMICI CURIAE
+INTEREST OF AMICI CURIAE1

-Amici include 18 Community Groups, Fair Housing Agencies, and Public Interest Organizations that are active in the states within this Circuit.
+Amici include 22 Community Groups, Fair Housing Agencies, and Public Interest Organizations that are active in the states within this Circuit.
 Each of Amici has both a demonstrated commitment to a specific mission or purpose and a track record of undertaking mission-driven activities.
 Some of Amici provide direct services to individuals and families, helping them obtain access to housing and public benefits.
 Other of Amici work in their communities to provide housing counseling, promote homeownership, undertake neighborhood stabilization projects, and engage in education and outreach.
 Certain Amici have experience with the legal standards for establishing organizational standing, having served as legal counsel to organizations who have been compelled to prevent or remedy discrimination, or violation of other laws, that impairs their missions.
 All Amici are susceptible to harm, whether it be from private conduct that impairs their programs, from a government regulation that makes it impossible to achieve their missions, or from some other direct harm, such as a misrepresentation or loss of funding.
-These injuries are often concrete and particularized, yet under the
+These injuries are often concrete and particularized, and a proper

-&lt;sup>1 Pursuant to Federal Rule of Appellate Procedure 29(a)(4)(E) and Ninth Circuit Rules 29-2 and 29-3, Amici state that all parties consented to the filing of this amici curiae brief.
+1 Pursuant to Federal Rule of Appellate Procedure 29(a)(4)(E) and Ninth Circuit Rules 29-2 and 29-3, Amici state that all parties consented to the filing of this amici curiae brief.
 No party's counsel authored this brief in whole or in part, and no party, party's counsel, or person other than Amici, their members, or their counsel contributed money intended to finance the preparation or submission of this brief.

-majority's decision in this case, many would be precluded from redress.
-Because the majority's approach to Article III injury-in-fact will wrongly subject Amici to ongoing harm, Amici have an interest in the outcome of this case.
+approach to the Article III injury-in-fact standing requirement is necessary to ensure that Amici are not subject to ongoing harm without appropriate avenues for redress.
+Thus, Amici have a significant interest in the outcome of this case.